Wild Samoans: World Wrestling Federation (1979–1980)

-Mid-South and Georgia
+Mid-South and Georgia (1981–1982)

 In late 1981, changing their name back to the Samoans they joined Mid-South Wrestling.
-With, "Big Cat" Ernie Ladd as their financial adviser, and manager and then changing their team name from The Samoans to The Samoan Warriors with which they won the Mid-South Tag Team Championship and feuded with Junkyard Dog and Dick Murdoch.
+With "Big Cat" Ernie Ladd as their financial adviser and manager, and then changing their team name from The Samoans to The Samoan Warriors, they won the Mid-South Tag Team Championship and feuded with Junkyard Dog and Dick Murdoch.
 After also attacking Ladd, the two began a feud with their former adviser.
 In response, Ladd sold their contract to Skandor Akbar and formed a team with "Iron" Mike Sharpe, with whom he forced the Wild Samoans to leave Mid-South.

 After leaving Mid-South, the duo appeared in Georgia Championship Wrestling.
 As part of the territory, they defeated the Fabulous Freebirds for the NWA National Tag Team Championship, which they later vacated.

-Return to WWF
+Return to WWF (1982–1985)

 The Wild Samoans eventually ended up back in the World Wrestling Federation with their former manager Capt.
 Lou Albano in 1982.
 This time they grew full beards that were scruffy and bushy looking.
-Afa and Sika began their third WWF Tag Team Championship reign on March 8, 1983 by defeating Chief Jay and Jules Strongbow.
+Afa and Sika began their third WWF Tag Team Championship reign on March 8, 1983, by defeating Chief Jay and Jules Strongbow.
 In a rematch on March 19, they were also victorious.
 Also during this time, while feuding with Rocky Johnson, Jimmy Snuka, and André the Giant, the duo added Afa's son Samula to their team, first as a replacement for Sika when he got hurt, then as their backup upon his return.

 They lost their tag team title to the team of Rocky Johnson and Tony Atlas on November 15.